 VarSome Clinical can process whole-genome sequencing data (WGS) or targeted sequencing data (e.g. whole-exome sequencing (WES), gene panels, etc).
 When launching an analysis from FASTQ, the reads provided are aligned against the reference genome version (hg19 or hg38) and the variant calling algorithm identifies variants in the aligned reads.
-Depending on the type of data provided, the variant calling is performed in targeted or untargeted mode.
+Before launching the analysis you can select whether to run it on targeted or untargeted mode.

-Targeted calling is used for gene panels instead of the untargeted mode because:
+Targeted calling is recommended for gene panels because:

 - Gene panels usually cover a minor fraction of the genome.
 Searching for variants in the whole-genome would unnecessarily slow-down the variant calling process.